Zachary Werenski Game Preview: Blue Jackets vs. Bruins

 Werenski Stats vs. the Bruins

-- The Bruins have conceded 50 goals in total (2.5 per game), the fourth-fewest allowed in the NHL.
+- The Bruins have given up 58 goals in total (2.5 per game), which ranks third in the NHL for fewest goals allowed.

 |2023-2024 Season